 Do not be afraid, he wrote.
 My mother taught me that the monsters are not real.
 But I remember the lessons the stories taught.
 Obedience is good.
 You should treat people well.
 Do not go off into the jungle by yourself.
 Do not lie.
 Do not hurt others.

 Siri’s smile deepened.
 She was beginning to get a view of this God King--beginning to understand how he came to be as he was.
 All of the learning in his life, he’d either received from moralistic folk tales or from priests who were teaching him to be a figurehead.
-Realize that, and the honest, uncomplicated man that he had become was not so difficult to understand.
+Once she realized that, and the honest, uncomplicated man that he had become was not so difficult to understand.

 Yet, what had prompted him to break that learning and ask her to teach him?
 He had just said that lying was bad, and yet he was so anxious to learn that he would keep some very important things secret from the men he had been taught all of his life to obey and trust.